Prime Volleyball League: Format

 Each team will have 12 players with the provision of a maximum of two reserve players.
 All teams have a salary purse of lakhs from which they can pick their team via an auction and player draft.
 Each team can pick maximum of two International players for ₹25 to ₹30 lakhs while the Indian players are chosen via an auction from the remaining money.
 The auction was taken place in Kochi on 14 December 2021.
 Players were divided into five categories with different base prices set for each category – International, Platinum, Gold, Silver, Bronze and U-21 players.

-There are a total of 24 matches with each team plays against each other in a single round-robin format with the top 4 teams moving into the Play-Offs.
-The tournament was earlier scheduled to be held in Kochi but later moved to Hyderabad due to the COVID-19 pandemic in India.
-All the matches will be held in Hyderabad at the Gachibowli Indoor Stadium.
+There are a total of 24 matches with each team playing against each other in a single round-robin format with the top 4 teams moving into the Play-Offs.
+The first edition was earlier scheduled to be held in Kochi but later moved to Gachibowli Indoor Stadium, Hyderabad due to the COVID-19 pandemic in India.